-Feature sets can vary drastically from CRM to CRM.
-For example, while one CRM might include intensive event management features, another might have only the most basic event planning capabilities.
+Feature sets can vary drastically from one CRM to another.
+For example, while one CRM might include intensive event management features, another might have only the most essential event planning capabilities.

-Your organization will likely be able to find nonprofit CRM software that includes most of the capabilities you need (built-in features).
-However, in order to gain all of the features your organization wants, you might need to integrate.
+Your organization will likely find nonprofit CRM software that includes most of the capabilities you need (built-in features).
+However, to gain all of the features your organization wants, you might need to integrate with external systems.

-Integrating may sound great in theory, but the fact of the matter is that linking up two platforms can be a costly and time-consuming endeavor.
-If integrations are necessary, make sure that your nonprofit CRM supports fluid integrations with the third-party platforms you need to achieve the perfect solution.
+Integrations may sound great in theory, but the fact of the matter is that linking up two platforms can be a costly and time-consuming endeavor.
+If integrations are necessary, ensure that your nonprofit CRM supports fluid integrations with the third-party platforms you need to achieve the perfect solution.

 Our Favorite Nonprofit CRM Integrations